On the complexity of the optimal transport problem with graph-structured cost: Introduction

 A popular method to approximately solve the MOT problem \eqref{eq:unregu mot} is to solve an entropic regularized version of it where an entropy barrier term is added to the objective.
 This regularized problem can be solved by the renowned Sinkhorn iterations \citep{DemSte40,cuturi2013sinkhorn}.

-\paragraph{Related work:} A fundamental question in the study of MOT algorithms is understanding their complexities, and several complexity bounds have been derived over the last few years for various MOT algorithms \citep{lin2020complexity, altschuler2020polynomial, carlier2021linear}.
-The best known complexity bound for the general multi-marginal Sinkhorn iterations is \footnote{Here $\mathcal{ \tilde O}$ denotes the growth rate, it ignores polylogarithmic factors in $n$.
-See "Notation" for the definition.} $\mathcal{ \tilde O}(\frac{m^3n^m}{\epsilon^2})$ \citep{lin2020complexity}, which scales exponentially in the number of marginals $m$.
+\paragraph{Related work:} A fundamental question in the study of MOT algorithms is understanding their complexities, and several complexity bounds have been derived over the last few years for various MOT algorithms \citep{lin2019complexity, altschuler2020polynomial, carlier2021linear}.
+The best known complexity bound for the general multi-marginal Sinkhorn iterations is $\mathcal{ \tilde O}(\frac{m^3n^m}{\epsilon^2})$ \citep{lin2019complexity} \jiao{with greedy updates}, which scales exponentially in the number of marginals $m$.
 This is not surprising as the size of the variable $\bB$ grows exponentially.
-The complexity bound can be improved by exploiting the structure of the cost tensor $\bC$.
+This complexity bound can be improved by exploiting the structure of the cost tensor $\bC$.
 A well-known example is the Wasserstein barycenter problem where the cost can be decomposed into pairwise costs between the marginals and the barycenter. \citet{kroshnin2019complexity} shows that the iterative scaling algorithm finds an $\epsilon$-approximate solution to the barycenter between $L$ distributions in $ \mathcal{ \tilde O}(\frac{ L n^2}{\epsilon^2})$ operations.
-A more general class of costs where better computation complexity can be achieved is associated with the graphical structure (see Section \ref{sec:graph}).
+A more general class of costs where better computation complexity can be achieved is associated with the tree structure (see Section \ref{sec:graph}).
 Such structures appear in various applications, such as barycenter problems \citep{lin2020fixedsupport, kroshnin2019complexity}, interpolation problems \citep{solomon2015convolutional}, and estimation problems \citep{elvander2020multi}.
 It was shown in \citet{haasler2021pgm} that a complexity bound for MOT problems with tree-structured cost (including the barycenter problem as a special case) is $ \mathcal{ \tilde O}(\frac{ m^4 n^2}{\epsilon^2})$, where $m$ denotes the number of marginals.
-Also in \citet{altschuler2020polynomial}, it was shown that the complexity scales polynomially as the number of marginals increases for MOT with general graph-structured cost, as long as the tree-width of the graph is properly bounded.
+Many other MOT problems are structured according to graphs that contain cycles, e.g., in the generalized Euler flow problem \citep{benamou2015iterative}, control applications \citep{haasler2020optimal}, and multi-species problems \citep{haasler2021scalable}.
+In \citet{altschuler2020polynomial}, it was shown that the complexity for MOT with general graph-structured cost scales polynomially as the number of marginals increases, as long as the tree-width of the graph is properly bounded, but they do not provide explicit dependencies on the parameters.
+Note that some other structures of the cost tensors such as the low rank property can be leveraged \citep{altschuler2020polynomial}, but these are very different to the graphical structure considered in this work.